Vanua Levu: Geology

-Fiji lies in a tectonically complex area between the Australian Plate and the Pacific Plate.
+Fiji lies in a tectonically complex area between the Australian plate and the Pacific plate.
 The Fiji Platform lies in a zone bordered with active extension fault lines around which most of the shallow earthquakes were centred.
-These fault lines are the Fiji Fracture Zone (FFZ) to the north, the 176° Extension Zone (176°E EZ) to the west, and the Hunter Fracture Zone (HFZ) and Lau Ridge to the east.
+These fault lines are the Fiji Fracture Zone (FFZ) to the north, the 176° Extension Zone (176°E EZ) to the west, and the Hunter fracture zone (HFZ) and Lau Ridge to the east.

 Mio-Pliocene sandstones and marl grade into epiclastics and andesitic volcanics of the Suva Group.
 The Group forms the Korotini Tableland in the middle of the island, it includes the peaks of Seseleka (1380 ft), Ndelanathau (2443 ft), Nararo (2420 ft), Valili (2965 ft), Mariko (2890 ft), Mount Nasorolevu (3386 ft), Ndikeva (3139 ft), and Uluingala (2730 ft).
 The Pliocene Undu Group in the northeastern portion of the island, consists of breccia, tuff, and flows of rhyolite and dacite overlain by pumiceous strata.
 The Plio-Pleistocene Mba Grouop is found on the southwestern portion of the island and consists of porphyritic basalt flows and volcanoclastics grading into greywacke.
 The Group includes the peak of Navotuvotu (2763 ft) and the Mt.
 Kasi Mine.

 Geography

 The main part of the island is roughly shaped like a tall, thin triangle 30 to 50 km in width and 180 km in length, rotated so that the point is to the northeast.
 This point, the northernmost in the Fiji chain, is Udu Point.
 From the southeastern side of this triangle, a long peninsula stretches out into the Koro Sea.
 The island is rough and hilly, and is surrounded by coral reefs, including Cakaulevu Reef, a long barrier reef off the northern shore.
 The antimeridian passes through this island, just touching its northeastern tip.

 A rugged mountain range divides the island horizontally, forming much of the boundary between the Provinces of Cakaudrove and Macuata.
 The highest peaks are Mount Batini, also known as Nasorolevu, with an elevation of 1111 m, and, 16 km further north-east, Dikeva, also known as Mount Thurston, with an elevation of 1030 m.
 Vanua Levu's main mountain ranges lie near the windward, southern coasts, making them much wetter.
 Northern Vanua Levu, by contrast, has a dry climate eight months of the year, enabling sugar cane, the island's major crop, to thrive there.
 Vanua Levu has a number of rivers, including the Labasa, the Wailevu, and the Qawa.
 These three form a delta on which the town of Labasa stands.
 None of the island's rivers are navigable by large vessels.
 There are also many well known rivers on Vanua levu.
-The first is the most dangerous river, the Wainikoro river, known for its shark attacks.
+The first is the most dangerous, the Wainikoro river, known for its shark attacks.
 The second is the Dreketi river, the deepest river in Fiji.